heypoom/heypoom/README.md

 ## Projects

 - [Visual Assembly Canvas](https://github.com/heypoom/visual-assembly-canvas): A visual canvas and bytecode virtual machine for writing assembly to build cool things.
 Create machines and connect them together.
-The bytecode VM and compiler is built in Rust, compiled to WebAssembly, and used in the visual editor built with Reactflow, Nanostores, Radix UI and WASM Bindgen.
+The bytecode VM and compiler is built in Rust, compiled to WebAssembly, and used in the visual editor built with React, Reactflow, Nanostores, Radix UI and WASM Bindgen.
 - [OpenCyberDance](https://github.com/mitmedialab/OpenCyberDance): An open-source cybernetic dance system built with Three.js and motion capture, based on traditional Thai dances and performance arts.
 - [Spending Visualizer](https://github.com/heypoom/spending-visualizer): Parses your transactions from credit card and bank statements, and visualizes how you spend your money.
 - [FastSpend](https://github.com/heypoom/fastspend): Log your spending in seconds with short text snippets.
 Powered by Rust, Cloudflare Workers and Svelte.